Is there a Golden Parachute in Sannikov's principal-agent problem?: Sannikov's contracting problem

-Our first result shows that in general, the principal may be able to improve her reward by not ending the contract at some time $\tau$ with a lump--sum payment to the agent, but by instead discouraging the agent from exerting any efforts (which can be understood as an alternative way of ending the contract), and offering him a continuous consumption.
-The improved (or face--lifted, hereafter) reward is naturally defined by means of the following deterministic control problem
+Here, the (negative) reward of the principal by stopping at $\tau$ is $F(\zeta)$.
+Our first result shows that in general, the principal may be able to improve her reward by not ending the contract at some time $\tau$ with a lump-sum payment to the agent, but by instead discouraging the agent from exerting any efforts (which can be understood as an alternative way of ending the contract), and offering him a continuous consumption.
+The improved (or face-lifted, hereafter) reward is naturally defined by means of the following deterministic control problem